behalka/nodejs-vanilla-api-template/README.md

 - Typescript interfaces -> JUST like contracts between layers

-  - try to include a reasonable amount of TS, stick with JS files
+  - try to include a reasonable amount of TS, stick with JS files maybe
+  - without TS, there will be basically no intellisense in business logic files

 - Prepare some basic methods for a repo and build them for every model-based repo
   - e.g basic "update" method